 Urban nature recovery work

-Even at ‘The Royal’, her most urban site, Fiona finds opportunities to make green space enhancements.
-She is working on a trust-wide biodiversity action plan that details some of the changes already being implemented in the development process of the newly built hospital.
+Even at ‘The Royal’, the most urban of the three Liverpool sites, our Nature Recovery Ranger finds opportunities to make green space enhancements.
+He is working on a trust-wide biodiversity action plan that details some of the changes already being implemented in the development process of the newly built hospital.
 This includes encouraging plants which support native insects, rather than choosing more exotic species, like palm, trees which offer considerably less value to wildlife.
 There are also plans to make use of sterile building walls by installing sustainable, green wall-style structures, complete with bug nooks and bird boxes, along with plants that not only look beautiful but serve a purpose, too.
-The Royal Hospital has two large courtyards, and Fiona is working with a member of the psychology team and estates teams to work to ensure that there is private space for patients to have appointments outdoors, in a setting that contributes to their wellbeing.
+The Royal Hospital has two large courtyards, and Nick is working with a member of the psychology team and estates teams to work to ensure that there is private space for patients to have appointments outdoors, in a setting that contributes to their wellbeing.